 SCREEN: Configuring five anatomical landmarks on the neuronavigation system.

 SCREEN: Entering the x, y, and z coordinates of the anode in the Targets section.

-SCREEN: Clicking on Add new and naming the anode.
+Clicking on Add new and naming the anode.
 TXT: Repeat the process for the three return electrodes

 Neuronavigated Identification of Electrode Positions